Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Requirements
 ~~~~~~~~~~~~

-- The revocation MUST fail if any of the following conditions are met:
+- The revocation MUST fail if some of the keys are already registered.
-    - The sender of the transaction is not the issuer.
-    - Some of the keys are already registered.
 - The smart contract MUST prevent resetting the nonce associated with a public key.
   For example, the contract logic could keep track of all keys seen by the contract and avoid reusing the same keys even after the keys were made unavailable by calling :ref:`CIS-4-functions-removeRevocationKeys`.